 2013-14: Diaby returned to the Victoriaville lineup in early December after recovering from his shoulder surgery and made his professional debut after the Tigres were eliminated from the QMJHL playoffs; skating in four games with Nashville AHL affiliate Milwaukee.
 He quickly made his presence felt for Victoriaville — scoring two goals in his second game back and registering six points in his first six games.
 He had one assist and had an even plus/minus with five penalty minutes with Milwaukee.
 Diaby finished the QMJHL regular season with nine goals and 19 assists and was +11 with 80 penalty minutes in 38 games for the Tigres.
 He scored 1 goal with 4 assists and was plus-three with four penalty minutes in the five-game playoff series with Drummondville.
 In January he signed a three-year entry-level contract with the Predators.

-First and foremost, there is his size.
-Diaby is blessed with great natural talents and is a punishing force on the blue line.
-Not only is he tall, but he has already filled out, which makes the lives of opposing players even more difficult as they try to enter into the offensive zone.
-He pairs that size with a nasty edge and good skating ability, allowing him to play a physical style without sacrificing positioning.
+Diaby is blessed with huge size and athleticism and is a punishing force on the blue line.
+His physical stature makes the lives of opposing players difficult as they try to enter into the offensive zone.
+He pairs that size with a nasty edge, allowing him to play a physical style without sacrificing positioning.
 He can make a solid first pass out of the zone, but his game is primarily defense-first.
+Diaby is a work in progress in terms of his agility and all-around game but projects as a strong shut-down defender as he continues to mature.